One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Methodology

-However, such a twin neural network can only determine whether $\mathbf{x}_i$ and $\mathbf{x}_j$ belong to the same category instead of predicting their independent categories.
-A straightforward solution is to separately connect $\mathbf{h}_i$ and $\mathbf{h}_j$ with a FC layer to produce two scalars $p(\mathbf{x}_i)$ and $p(\mathbf{x}_j)$ indicating the probabilities that $\mathbf{x}_i$ and $\mathbf{x}_j$ are GON images, respectively.
-See Fig. \ref{fig.twin_network} and note that the two FC layers connected to $\mathbf{h}_i$ and $\mathbf{h}_j$ use the same weights.
-In this paper, we refer to the CNN architecture in Fig. \ref{fig.twin_network} as a MTTNN, which is capable of simultaneously classifying a given pair of fundus images into either healthy or GON as well as measuring their similarity.
-Using such a task-invariant embedding model, we can have $C(n,2)$ different combinations of image pairs, where $n$ represents the training sample size.
-For example, the 1147 fundus images used in the low-shot learning experiments can provide over 657K different image pairs, which can overcome the small sample size issue and reduce overfitting.
+However, a conventional Siamese network can only determine whether $\mathbf{x}_i$ and $\mathbf{x}_j$ belong to the same category, rather than predicting their independent categories.
+A straightforward solution is to connect $\mathbf{h}_i$ and $\mathbf{h}_j$ to separate FC layers, producing two scalars $p(\mathbf{x}_i)$ and $p(\mathbf{x}_j)$ indicating the probabilities that $\mathbf{x}_i$ and $\mathbf{x}_j$ are GON images, respectively.
+Refer to Fig. \ref{fig.twin_network} and note that the two FC layers connected to $\mathbf{h}_i$ and $\mathbf{h}_j$ use the same weights.
+In this article, we refer to the network architecture in Fig. \ref{fig.twin_network} as an MTSN, which can simultaneously measure the similarity of a given pair of fundus images and classify them as either healthy or GON.
+These two tasks are dependent yet not directly deducible from one another.
+A well-trained glaucoma diagnosis network can be employed to compare differences between given pairs of fundus images, but a well-trained fundus image similarity measurement network cannot directly output the category of a given fundus image.